 Home insurance is meant to offer coverage in the event of something catastrophic and sudden.
 That’s why it doesn’t cover regular home maintenance.
 When we purchase an insurance policy, we are inherently making an agreement with our insurance company.
 Part of this is ensuring our home is not left vacant for too long.
 Why?
 Vacancy means damage goes unnoticed for longer and it can also attract vandals, thieves, and other nefarious characters.

+How often should someone check your house when you are away??
 Generally, insurers will require someone to check on your home at least once every 48 to 72 hours.
 You may also be required to turn off and drain the water if you are going away for an extended period over winter (and do not have someone living at your home full-time).
 The exact requirements vary by the home insurance policy.

 How can I prepare my house before my vacation?